Generalized Wigner theorem for non-invertible symmetries: Abstract

 \section{Abstract}

-We establish the conditions under which a conservation law associated with a non-invertible operator may be realized as a symmetry in quantum mechanics.
-As illustrated by Wigner, all symmetries forming a group structure (and hence invertible) must be either unitary or antiunitary.
-Relinquishing this assumption of invertibility, we demonstrate that the fundamental invariance of quantum transition probabilities under the application of symmetries mandates that all non-invertible symmetries may only correspond to {\it projective} unitary or antiunitary transformations, i.e., {\it partial isometries}.
+We establish the conditions under which a conservation law associated with a non-invertible operator may be realized as a symmetry in quantum physics.
+As established by Wigner, all quantum symmetries must be represented by either unitary or antiunitary transformations.
+Relinquishing an implicit assumption of invertibility, we demonstrate that the fundamental invariance of quantum transition probabilities under the application of symmetries mandates that all non-invertible symmetries may only correspond to {\it projective} unitary or antiunitary transformations, i.e., {\it partial isometries}.
 This extends the notion of physical states beyond conventional rays in Hilbert space to equivalence classes in an {\it extended, gauged Hilbert space}, thereby broadening the traditional understanding of symmetry transformations in quantum theory.
-We discuss consequences of this result and explicitly illustrate how, in simple model systems, whether symmetries be invertible or non-invertible may be inextricably related to the particular boundary conditions that are being used.
+Our generalized theorem applies irrespective of the origin of the (non)invertible symmetry, holds in arbitrary spatial dimensions, and is independent of the Hamiltonian or action.
+We explore its physical consequences and, using simple model systems, illustrate how the distinction between invertible and non-invertible symmetries can sometimes be tied to the choice of boundary conditions.